 Implementation of Character Book of the Month Program: Students in every classroom K-5 read a book related to building positive character traits.
 Teachers deliver lessons to connect the traits reflected in the text to their daily lives here at school and students are encouraged to visit local libraries to check out monthly character book to read at home with their families.
-This year is Cycle 5 of 6 cycles.
-The program includes the following titles and character traits:
+This year's program includes the following titles and character traits: